Constitution of the Society of Early Americanists

 The Society shall be known as the Society of Early Americanists.

 The purpose of this Society shall be to further the exchange of ideas and information among scholars of various disciplines who study the literature and culture of America to approximately 1830.
-The Society shall promote the exchange of ideas and information among its members through a newsletter, which serves as the primary forum for members’ concerns, through an electronic bulletin board, and through meetings, joint research projects, and any other means the Society might deem appropriate.
+The Society shall promote the exchange of ideas and information among its members through its internet site, a newsletter, an electronic listserv, and through meetings, joint research projects, and any other means the Society might deem appropriate.

 The Society shall be a general not-for-profit organization as described in the appropriate sections of the Internal Revenue Code of the United States of America and shall meet requirements set forth in that Code.

 Membership in the Society shall be open to any person or institution interested in its purposes, upon payment of one year’s dues.
-The Dues Structure is outlined in the Bylaws of the Society of Early Americanists.
-Only members in good standing shall have the right to vote on Society matters, and only regular members can be elected to positions of executive office.
+The dues structure is outlined in the Bylaws of the Society of Early Americanists.
+Only members in good standing shall have the right to vote on Society matters, and only regular and lifetime members can be elected to positions of executive office.
 A regular member is an individual dues-paying member.
+A lifetime member is an individual who paid a one-time lifetime membership due before this category of membership was discontinued.

 The Society of Early Americanists shall maintain affiliation with the American Literature Association.
-The Executive Officers may apply for affiliation with other appropriate scholarly organizations and consider requests from smaller or more specialized organizations for affiliation with the Society of Early Americanists.
+The members of the executive committee may apply for affiliation with other appropriate scholarly organizations and consider requests from smaller or more specialized organizations for affiliation with the Society of Early Americanists.

-The Society shall have a two-part Council of Officers: Executive Officers and Advisory Officers.
-The Executive Officers of the Society shall be a President, Vice President, and Executive Coordinator.
-As outlined below, the Executive Officers hold elected posts.
-The Advisory Officers shall consist of the Editor of the Newsletter of the Society of Early Americanists, the Coordinator of the Electronic Bulletin Board, the Past President of the Society, the Treasurer, and one other person, appointed at the wish and discretion of the President.
-Except in the case of the Past President of the Society, the Advisory Officers hold appointed posts.
+The Society shall have a two-part Council of Officers, those serving on the executive committee and those serving on the advisory committee.
+The officers serving on the executive committee of the Society shall be a president, a vice president, and an executive coordinator.
+As outlined below, the executive officers hold elected posts.
+The officers serving on the advisory committee shall include the editor of the newsletter of the Society of Early Americanists (SEAN), the coordinator of the EARAM listserv, the webmaster of the Society’s internet site, the past president of the Society, the treasurer, the officer for diversity, equity, and inclusion (DEI), one co-chair of the Junior Scholars’ Caucus, and one other person, appointed at the wish and discretion of the president.
+Except in the case of the past president of the Society, the advisory officers hold appointed posts.

-The Editor of the Society newsletter and the Coordinator of the electronic bulletin board are officers appointed by the Executive Officers for three-year terms beginning in June 1992.
-The Treasurer shall be appointed by the President to a five-year term, renewable at the discretion of a subsequent President.
+The editor of the Society newsletter, the webmaster of the Society website, the DEI officer, and the coordinator of the EARAM listserv are officers appointed by the executive officers for three-year renewable terms beginning in June 1992.
+The treasurer shall be appointed by the president to a five-year term, renewable at the discretion of a subsequent president.

 VI.
 ELECTION OF OFFICERS.

-The Society shall conduct an election for a new Executive Coordinator every two years and under the direction of its existing Executive Coordinator.
+The Society shall conduct an election for a new executive coordinator every two years and under the direction of its existing executive coordinator.
 Any member in good standing can make one nomination for the post, and individuals may nominate themselves for election.
-All nominations must be in writing, directed to the existing Executive Coordinator.
-Elections to the post of Executive Coordinator shall require a simple majority of the voting members.
+In support of this process, the advisory committee shall form a nominating subcommittee to identify and recruit suitable candidates for election.
+All nominations must be in writing, directed to the existing executive coordinator.
+Elections to the post of executive coordinator shall require a simple majority of the voting members.

 VII.
 COMMITTEES AND ADDITIONAL APPOINTIVE POSITIONS.

-The Executive Officers may, at their discretion and for such terms as they deem appropriate, appoint any individual members who are in good standing to hold particular service posts for the organization.
-The Executive Officers may also appoint standing or ad hoc committees to serve at the will of the Council of Officers.
-Members so appointed may serve as consultants to the Council of Officers, but they shall have no vote at Council meetings, and they shall stand in advisory rather than executive functions to the Society.
+The executive officers may, at their discretion and for such terms as they deem appropriate, appoint any individual members who are in good standing to hold particular service posts for the organization.
+The executive officers may also appoint standing or ad hoc committees to serve at the will of the executive committee.
+Members so appointed may serve as consultants to the executive committee, but they shall have no vote at committee meetings, and they shall stand in advisory rather than executive functions to the Society.
+The SEA Junior Scholars’ Caucus is a group of graduate students and junior scholars who are members of the Society and participate in its conferences.
+The Junior Scholars’ Caucus has its own governing documents and organizational structure and shall elect its own leadership.

 The Society shall hold meetings annually to transact regular business, inform Society members of important news, and promote congenial relations among members present.
-The location of the annual meeting shall be determined by the President in consultation with the executive officers and announced at least one month in advance of the relevant meeting.
-When the Society holds a general conference, the business meeting should take place at that conference.
+The location of the annual business meeting shall be determined by the president in consultation with the executive officers and announced at least one month in advance of the relevant meeting.
+When the Society holds a biennial convention, co-sponsors a topics conference, or participates in a conference of an affiliate organization, the business meetings should take place at these venues.

 X. AMENDMENTS TO THE CONSTITUTION.